hackclub/outernet/README.md

 Nature can serve as great inspiration for technical projects; it can also be uncomfortable and distracting.
 We wanted people to find a balance between exploring the outdoors and coming together to program.

-We'd need to provide: space, inspiration, and an end goal.
+For Outernet to work as a hackathon, we'd need to provide: space, inspiration, and an end goal.

 ### Creating The Space

-First of all, people need space to build their projects!
-In an office, this is easy, everyone sits at desks and shared tables.
-That sort of space doesn't exist by default at a campground.
-We'd need to create it.
-We boiled it down to people needing comfortable seating with tables on which they could collaborate.

-We ended up setting up outdoor seating as well as three indoor makerspaces: The Barn / The Hardware Shack, The Cafe, and The Cookhouse.
-All the indoor spaces had tables set up with four to eight chairs.
+By default, your classic hackathon chair and table setup doesn't exist at a campground.
+We set up outdoor seating around the campground as well as three indoor makerspaces: The Barn / The Hardware Shack, The Cafe, and The Cookhouse.
+Each makerspace had tables and chairs layed out for hackers to work from.

 #### The Barn / The Hardware Shack